antonyvam/nDTomo/docs/source/intro.rst

 - Generating synthetic phantoms with real reference spectra
 - Using an embedded IPython console for advanced control and debugging

-The GUI is described in more detail in the [online documentation](https://ndtomo.readthedocs.io) and supports both novice and expert workflows.

 References
 ^^^^^^^^^^